Tuggerah Regional Sporting and Recreation Complex

 Access to facilities that are able to host mass participation events is limited which restricts the Coast’s ability to attract regional sports and recreation events and realise the benefits of the visitor economy.

 The economic benefits that will flow to our community from hosting large events are huge - in dollars, creating local jobs and boosting tourism.

 The Tuggerah Regional Sporting and Recreation Complex (TRSRC) will be located on 18 hectares on the old Pioneer Dairy site at Lake Road in Tuggerah.

 The facility is ideally located close to the northern rail line and the M1 motorway, both of which provide direct links to Sydney and Newcastle.
 The combination of easy train and vehicle access will result in a highly connected regional sporting and recreation destination - a valuable asset for New South Wales and the Central Coast.

-Construction of Stage 1 is expected to be finished by mid-2018 (weather dependent).
+Construction of Stage 1 is expected to be finished by Spring 2018 (weather dependent).

 Council is seeking additional Federal and State Government funding to build Stage 2.